willkim1126/Project-Foodie/README.md

 The type of recipe affects its healtiness.
 Protein, sugar and carbohydrate percent daily values depend on recipe types.

 ### Data Prepocessing
 In order to answer the research question, more data cleaning is required. the column 'nutrition' and 'tags' are both in string.
-However, they both have brackets [] inside, so changing to approriate type of list is necessary before the hypothesis test.
+However, they both have brackets [] inside, so changing to appropriate type of list is necessary before the s.
 Morever, we will dive the column 'nutrients' to different nutrient information.

-### Undestaing the Data More
+### Understanding the Data More
 We need to further understand the dataset in order properly execture hypothesis testing.
 Through data wrangling, unique list of ingredients and tags in the dataset was obtained.
 This is will help hypothesis testing as filtering through 'healthy' recipe is needed.
 From this, there was 4913 healthy recipes in the dataset.

 ### Determing the Type of Test
 Since we are dealing with discrete, unpaired, categorical data type 'tags', we will use chi-square test.
 However, there's 549 unique tags in the dataset.
-Perforiming indiviual hypothesis test for each tage will not only take long and inefficient, it will increase the risk of Type 1 error.
+Perforiming indiviual hypothesis tests for each tage will not only take long and inefficient, it will increase the risk of Type 1 error.

 ### Recipe Tag Analysis: Preparing for Chi-Square Testing